 SMSF’s offer some very real benefits to members but, at the same time, carry responsibilities and obligations.

-A SMSF accredited Professional Investment Services authorised representative can assist people interested in taking greater control over their superannuation in determining the suitability of a SMSF for their particular circumstances.
+Our SMSF accredited MyPlanner representatives can assist you interested in taking greater control over your superannuation in determining the suitability of a SMSF for your particular circumstances.

 We can also offer a full financial planning solution for your SMSF through our financial planning branch, Black & White Financial Solutions Pty Ltd.